 Who is my ISP?

-If you don’t remember who your ISP is, there are a couple of ways to find out:
+If you’re unsure who your current ISP is, there are a couple of ways to find out:

 Search via a website

-3. Your ISP will be displayed below your IP Address
+- Your ISP will be displayed below your IP address

 Check your bank statement

-Your ISP should be listed as a regular payment on your bank statement.
-You can request a physical copy of your statement from your bank.
-Alternatively, your statement can be found in your banking app or via internet banking.
+If you’re paying by direct debit, your ISP should be listed as a regular payment on your bank statement.
+You can check this in your banking app or via internet banking, or request a physical account statement from your financial institution.

 Check your internet bill

-Even if you have direct debit set up, your ISP may provide you with a bill via email or a paper copy in the mail.
-Checking your internet bill should tell you not only who is my ISP, but it may also tell you what type of internet plan (even including speed tier) you have and your usage.
+Even if you have direct debit set up, your ISP may provide you with a bill via email, or a paper copy in the mail.
+Checking your internet bill should tell you not only your ISP, but also what type of internet plan (even including speed tier) you have, along with your usage details.

 When should I contact my ISP?